 Persons not regularly enrolled in the Institute may audit courses if they obtain the consent of the instructor in charge of the course, and the dean of undergraduate students or dean of graduate studies, as appropriate, and pay the required fee (contact the Bursar's Office for audit fee).
 The fees are nonrefundable.

-Auditing fees for nonacademic staff members may be covered by the Institute Tuition Support Plan.
 Auditing cards may be obtained in the Registrar's Office.
 Regularly enrolled students and members of the faculty are not charged for auditing.
 Auditing cards are not required, but the instructor's consent is necessary in all cases.
 No grades for auditors are reported to the Registrar's Office, and no official record is kept of the work done.